What kind of accuracy can I expect from Canvas?

 Some of the dimensions in my final CAD model exceed the expected variance.
 Why?

-Normally, accuracy tolerances outside of this range are simply because we received a poor scan, which in turn was because of poor scanning technique (like zig-zagging around the room), poor calibration, or other first-time user mistakes we call out in our scanning tutorial video.
+Normally, accuracy tolerances outside of this range are simply because we received a poor scan, which in turn was because of poor scanning technique (such as moving or pivoting about without using our "fence painting" pattern), poor calibration, or other first-time user mistakes we call out in our scanning tutorial video.
 We always recommend scanning a few rooms around your own house to understand how Canvas handles different kinds of environments before you take it on a job site.

 We also understand that when you're totally new to 3D scanning, it can be difficult to understand the difference between "good scan" and "bad scan," let alone what may be causing it.
 For this reason, we'd be happy to review your first scan to help provide feedback on scan technique or anything else that will help you be successful out in the field.
 You can reach out to us at hello@canvas.io to get that process started.